zuozhenggh/learning-library/developer-library/microservices-with-converged-db/polyglot/polyglot.md

     ```
     <copy>cd $GRABDISH_HOME/inventory-micronaut; ./build-native-image.sh</copy>
     ```

    Then run the following command to deploy.
 This can be done from either the same environment/machine as the build or the cloud shell.

     ```
     <copy>cd $GRABDISH_HOME/inventory-micronaut; ./deploy-native-image.sh</copy>
     ```

-## Task 3: Verify application functionality
+## Task 3: Verify Application Functionality

 1. Repeat **Lab 2: Step 3** to verify that the functionality of the GrabDish store remains the same while using the new implementation.
 You will need to use different order ID's, for example 166 and 167.

 ## Task 4: Re-deploy the Java Helidon MP Inventory Microservice

-1. To undeploy any other inventory services and then deploy the Inventory Helidon MP service, issue the following commands.
+1. To undeploy any other inventory services and then deploy the Inventory Helidon MP service, issue the following commands:

     ```
     <copy>